hbctraining/Intro-to-rnaseq-hpc-O2/lessons/advanced_bash.md

 ```

-If a `.bashrc` files exist, all configuration settings will be sourced upon logging in addition to any interactive sessions.
-Any settings you would like applied to all shell windows can now be added directly to the `.bashrc` file.
+What this means is that if a `.bashrc` files exist, all configuration settings will be sourced upon logging in.
+Any settings you would like applied to all shell windows can simply be added directly to the `.bashrc` file rather than in two separate files.

 ## Aliases

-Aliases are shortcut names for longer commands.
+An alias is as hort name that the shell translates into another (usually longer) name or command.
+Aliases allow you to define new commands by substituting a string for the first token of a simple command.
+They are typically placed in the `.bash_profile` or `.bashrc` startup files so that they are available to all subshells.

 Use alias by itself to see all set aliases
 Use alias followed by alias name to see alias value
 Aliases can be used for security purposes to force you to use certain flagsz